⸺ leaders and teams in digital health, mental health, and human development.

 As CEO of Sensly, a mental health platform, I worked at the intersection of regulation, ethics, stigma, human vulnerability, and commercial pressure.
 That experience grounded my commitment to building in domains where human health and development genuinely matter.

-On the corporate side, I led cross-functional teams as Head of Brand or Creative Director across both corporate and startup environments.
-At UBS, I learned how strategy operates within legally and structurally strict systems at scale.
 At Stileo, a platform used by over 20 million people, leading a successful brand repositioning showed me that scale can be agile too.

 Context is everything.